 Thank you to NatureRaised Foods for sponsoring this article.
 Learn how NatureRaised Foods is "Doing What's Right, Right from the Start™" in your area.

-Recently we had a Sunday that included an open house (my friend's son is headed to Honduras to serve an LDS mission) and a family get-together.
+Recently we had a Sunday that included an open house and a family get-together.
 Wanting to provide food for both events, I turned to one of my favorite summer salads—one that is easy to make and super easy to double...or quadruple in this case.
 As far as I'm concerned, this chicken pasta salad should be eaten all summer long!

 Humor me as I digress for a moment....